kaazvaag/game-and-watch-retro-go/README.md

 This is a port of the [retro-go](https://github.com/ducalex/retro-go) emulator collection that is intended to run on the Nintendo® Game & Watch™: Super Mario Bros.
 2020 edition.
 The second bank support is based on [macohime's guide](https://maco.link/how-to-get-launcher-and-retrogo-on-your-g&w.php).
+Moving retro-go to the second bank makes it loadable with [Tim Schuerewegen's Homebrew Menu](http://users.skynet.be/bk327964/gnw/).

 :exclamation: you are on a development fork.